 Roasting tin – this high-sided tin is great for roasting things in, as it lets the juices gather at the bottom

-Baking sheet – not just for cookies, but for anything that require easy slide-off access to remove once cooked.
-This can also be used underneath an ovenproof dish to make it easier to remove, and catch any overflowing food that occurs during the cooking process.
+Baking sheet – not just for cookies, but for anything that requires easy slide-off access to remove once cooked.
+This can also be used underneath an ovenproof dish to make it easier to remove and catch any overflowing food that occurs during the cooking process.

 Stirring spoon – you’ll need one for stirring your cooking.
 We recommend a traditional wooden spoon as it’s less likely to warp or melt in direct heat.
 However, if you’re too rough, or the spoon is quite old, they can split or splinter.